 How the Pilot Program Will Help Juniors

-Prior to this pilot program, the dog a Junior brought into the ring needed to be owned by the Junior themselves or a parent, sibling, or another direct family member.
+Prior to this pilot program, the dog a Junior brought into the ring needed to be owned by the Junior themselves, or a direct family member like a parent or sibling.
 This meant a Junior whose family didn’t have a suitable dog either needed to purchase a dog or find someone willing to arrange co-ownership.
 For many Juniors, this was enough to stop them from getting or staying involved.

 This pilot program seeks to remedy that challenge.
 “The purpose is to increase participation in Junior Showmanship and allow Juniors participating in other sports to receive credit toward rankings in those sports regardless of dog ownership,” as stated in the board meeting minutes.